TEALSK12/apcsa-public/curriculum/README.md

 Detailed instructions for teacher and student registration on the site are included in Unit 1 lessons.

+Teachers must ensure that the following websites are added to the school’s network filter to allow access: practiceit.cs.washington.edu, pit.cs.washington.edu

 AP CS A TEALS volunteers have been provided the documentation (on Canvas) for access to the Practice-It dashboard.
 As an alternative, other instructors can use one of the following methods: